claireij/agency/README.md

 # Agency API

 The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
 This project is a system to simplify and streamline the process of an executive producer.
-## Capstone Project

-My motivation for this project is to be able to show all of the skills I acquired during the Udacity Full Stack Development Course.
-I am espacially looking forward to coding the testing.
-The application is currently hosted at: https://agency20220826.herokuapp.com/

 ### Installing Dependencies